 A.T.
 Still University of Health Sciences is committed to equal access for all qualified applicants and students.
 Minimal Technical Standards for Matriculation (the "Standards") state expectations of ATSU students.
 The Standards provide sufficient information to allow the candidate to make an informed decision for application.
 Minimal Technical Standards for Matriculation are a guide to accommodation of students with disabilities.
 Academic adjustments can be made for disabilities in some instances, but a student must be able to perform in a reasonably independent manner.
+Applicants and current students who have questions regarding the technical standards, or who believe they may need to request academic adjustment(s) in order to meet the standards, are encouraged to contact Learning and Disability Resources.
 Procedures to apply for academic adjustments are found at the conclusion of this policy.